logan-lev/data-paws/docs/egdd.md

 # Gameplay Objectives

 - *Primary Objective #1*:
-    - Description: *Reaching the end of the game (Gets the fish)*
+    - Description: *Reaching the end of the game*
     - Alignment: *This relates to our learning objective because the player has to complete all the puzzles in the game*
 - *Primary Objective #2*:
-    - Description: *Get the highest score possible (S)*
+    - Description: *Solve all of the puzzles*
     - Alignment: *Shows mastery of learning data structures and the players understanding of the mechanics*

 # Procedures/Actions

-*The player can move left/right, jump, drop, crawl, sprint, and interact.*
+*The player can move left/right, jump, and interact.*

 # Rules

-*The player is able to use hints given in game as well as any external resources they want to.
+*The player is able to use hints through external resources if they want to.
 If they cheat, it's their loss for not learning properly.
-There will be a lot of things in the game to guide the player, so there shouldn't be any reason to tin the first place.
-However, there are only a certain amount of hints the player gets, but not enough to get overwhelmed.*
+There will be a lot of things in the game to guide the player, so there shouldn't be any reason to in the first place.*

 # Objects/Entities

-*Player (i.e. Cat or Dog) / Platforms that you would see in a cityscape / Obstacles such as trash bins, ladders, and water pipes / NPCs and Enemies / Collectables / The Puzzles Themselves.*
+*Player (i.e. Cat) / Platforms that you would see in a cityscape / Obstacles such as trash bins, ladders, and water pipes / Enemies / Collectables / The Puzzles Themselves.*